hassanalimalek/frontend-hiring-test-1/README.md

 ## Developer Notes

 I have tried to do the best possible in the given time, but i think there is always room for improvement.
-Pusher updates were not connected as i was reciveing unauthorized response when subscribing to the channel.
+Pusher updates were not connected as i was receiving unauthorized response when subscribing to the channel.
 Lastly it was a great task from a learning point of view as well.

 Link to vercel deployement : https://regal-yeot-c3c372.netlify.app/admin/login